 Internet Media Tours

-An Internet Media Tour, or IMT, is a powerful tool which helps clients reach online media.
-An Internet Media Tour not only helps organizations tap the ever-growing influence of online media, but it also offers these outlets valuable multimedia content its visitors will want to watch.
+An Internet Media Tour, or IMT, is a powerful tool which helps clients reach almost any media outlet with an online edition.
+An Internet Media Tour not only helps organizations tap the ever-growing influence of online media, but it also offers media outlets valuable multimedia content its visitors will want to watch.

 What is an Internet Media Tour?

-An Internet Media Tour connects a spokesperson with multiple online media outlets.
-During each Internet Media Tour interview, the spokesperson and the reporter/blogger/host talk and a video feed of the interview is streamed online for the media outlet to share with its Web visitors in real-time.
-Shortly after each interview is complete, the outlet will receive an HD (or the size they request) video file of the interview to post to their site.
+An Internet Media Tour connects a spokesperson with multiple media outlets through several one-on-one interviews.
+During each Internet Media Tour interview, the spokesperson and the reporter/blogger/host talk and a video feed of the interview is streamed online for the media outlet to share with its visitors in real-time.
+Shortly after each interview is complete, the outlet will receive an HD (or the format requested) video file of the interview for publishing on the outlet’s site.
 The video will continue to generate impressions each day it remains online — potentially for many months.

 HGTV’s Kristan Cunningham discusses design ideas for the home and outdoor living spaces